 6 Common Signs of Perfectionism

 You're a diligent worker who pays close attention to detail.
 You want to do your absolute best in every task.
 But have you ever wondered if your high standards have crossed into perfectionism?
+While striving for excellence can be healthy and motivating, perfectionism goes beyond ambition.
+It’s the need to be flawless and without error, often creating unnecessary stress and self-criticism.

 1. Difficulty Accepting Mistakes